Amber Lynn Nicol is a classically trained singer, songwriter, and record producer.

 A.A.
 Liberal Arts – 2008

 Amber Lynn Nicol (born October 29, 1986 in New Jersey) is a North American singer- songwriter, musician, and record producer based in St. Petersburg, FL.
-She has released six studio albums, Beach Day (2011), Broader Horizons (2012), SEVEN (2014), Painted Fish (2015), The Bedroom Sessions (2015), and Endless Summer (2016).
+She has released seven studio albums, Beach Day (2011), Broader Horizons (2012), SEVEN (2014), Painted Fish (2015), The Bedroom Sessions (2015), Endless Summer (2016), and Born to Roam (2020).
 Her sound is a blend of beach, blues, and southern rock.
-Her first three records were recorded in Nashville.
-Amber Lynn is currently in the studio recording her seventh album.
+Her first three records were recorded in Nashville, but her latest release Born to Roam was recorded in Los Angeles.

 Beach Day was a well-received, independent breakout EP, praised for its corky, upbeat nature and heartfelt honesty.
 The Beach Day single featured an outro cacophony of Nashville slide guitars, kazoos, and whistles, and quickly became a fan favorite as they sang along, “I’ll bring weed if you bring beer, then we won’t need no money will we,” and “I really wish every single say was a beach day.”